-As is well known, the highest of these mountains was christened after our beloved Washington, and with it, as with him, are associated the names of Jefferson, Madison and Adams.
-Its height is said to be six thousand and eight hundred feet above the sea, but owing to its situation in the centre of a brotherhood of hills, it does not appear to be so grand an object as South Peak Mountain among the Catskills.
+As is well known, the highest of these mountains was christened after our beloved Washington; and with it, as with him, are associated the names of Jefferson, Madison, and Adams.
+Its height is said to be six thousand and eight hundred feet above the sea; but owing to its situation in the centre of a brotherhood of hills, it does not appear to be so grand an object as South Peak Mountain among the Catskills.
 Its summit, like most of its companions, is destitute of vegetation, and therefore more desolate and monotonous.
-It is somewhat of an undertaking to ascend Mount Washington, though the trip is performed on horseback; but if the weather is clear, the traveller will be well repaid for his labor.
+It is somewhat of an undertaking to ascend Mount Washington, though the trip is performed on horseback; but if the weather is clear, the traveller will be well repaid for his labour.
 The painter will be pleased with the views he may command in ascending the route from Crawford's, which abounds in the wildest and most diversified charms of mountain scenery.
-But the prospect from the summit of Washington will mostly excite the soul of the poet.
-Not so much on account of what he will behold, but for the breathless feeling which will make him deem himself for a moment to be an angel or a God.
-And there, more than ever, if he is a Christian, will he desire to be alone, so as to anticipate the bliss of Heaven by a holy communication with the Invisible.
+But the prospect from the summit of Washington, will mostly excite the soul of the poet.
+Not so much on account of what he will behold, but for the breathless feeling, which will make him deem himself, for a moment, to be an angel or a god.
+And then, more than ever, if he is a Christian, will he desire to be alone, so as to anticipate the bliss of heaven by a holy communion with the Invisible.

-I spent a night upon this mountain, and my first view of the prospect was at break of day, when, as Milton says, and, or when, in the language of Shakspeare,
+I spent a night upon this mountain; and my best view of the prospect was at the break of day, when, as Milton says, and, or, when in the language of Shakspeare,

-"-morn her rosy steps in the eastern clime Advancing, sow'd the earth with orient pearls,"
+"-- morn, her rosy steps in th' Eastern clime Advancing, sow'd the earth with orient pearls,"

-"Waked by the circling hours with rosy hand Unbarred the gates of light,"
+"Wak'd by the circling hours, with rosy hand Unbarr'd the gates of light;"

-"The gray-eyed morn smiled on the frowning night, Checkering the eastern clouds with streaks of light."
+"The grey-eyed morn smiled on the frowning night, Checkering the eastern clouds with streaks of light."